-The Trash in Samsung’s Gallery app is its recycle bin feature.
 It’s where your deleted videos and pictures are stored for two weeks before being completely gone.
 This way, you’re able to recover something, like a screenshot, that you accidentally deleted, and there’s some time to think about whether you want an image completely gone.

 Here’s how to use the Trash feature to restore deleted screenshots on your Samsung device:

 - Open the Gallery app on your Samsung phone/tablet.

 - Select the three vertical dots in the upper-right-hand corner of your screen.

 - From the pop-up menu, select Trash, this will take you to the trash folder, where all of your deleted pictures and videos are stored.